-Accompanists are required for Voice and Opera auditions and for D.M.A. applicants invited to a live audition for Flute, Violin, Viola and Cello.
-Accompanistsare not required for other instrumental auditions, although applicants wishing to audition with their own accompanist (personally arranged) may do so.
-For a fee of $25, NEC will provide an accompanist for Voice and Opera auditions.
+Collaborative pianists are required for Voice and Opera auditions and for D.M.A. applicants for Flute, Violin, Viola, and Cello.
+Pianists are not required for other instrumental auditions, although applicants wishing to audition with their own pianist (personally arranged) may do so.
+For a fee of $25, NEC will provide a pianist for Voice and Opera auditions.
 For a fee of $25, NEC will provide a vocalist and/or instrumentalist for Collaborative Piano auditions.
 A rhythm section is provided free of charge for Jazz auditions.

 Prescreening for Live Auditions

 While applicants in the categories above must participate in a live audition or composition interview to be considered for admission, some majors require the submission of a prescreening recording before a live audition invitation will be issued.
 Prescreening recordings must be submitted through our online application.

 Prescreening recordings are required of:

 - all undergraduate, M.M. and G.D. applicants to Conducting, Contemporary Improvisation, Flute, Jazz Composition, Jazz Performance, Piano, Violin, Viola, Violoncello, Vocal Performance and Vocal Pedagogy, and Chamber Music;